pfirmstone/JGDMS/JGDMS/src/site/markdown/docdocs.md

   1. Markdown - Some of this site is written in the [Markdown format](http://daringfireball.net/projects/markdown/syntax).
    Markdown source files are located in: `src/site/markdown`.

-  2. You may also find a `README.md` file at the project root as well.
+  2. You may also find a `README.md` file at the project root.

 Doc Publishing